Meeting Time: July 17, 2018 at 6:00pm PDT

 • Default_avatar

-Keith McAllister about 6 years ago
+Keith McAllister over 6 years ago

 The National Academy of Sciences has published its recommendations for major revision of forest management to reduce fire hazards.
 This major change in policy is required because of climate change and expansion of communities into forests.
 Past practice was to reduce fuel loads on millions of acres of forests.
 This strategy is no longer effective because of drought and higher temperatures.
 NAS recommends that tree removals be confined to creating defensible space immediately around structures (100 ft), restricting new developments in high fire hazard zones and building with materials that retard ignition.